mangabe16/lexos/developers_guide/setting_up_your_local_environment.md

 You can install these extensions from the VS Code marketplace or by searching for them in the Extensions view (Ctrl+Shift+X).

+> [!IMPORTANT]
-The Lexos repo has a file called `.vscode.json`, which contains a path to a Windows Python exectuable in your virtual environment.
+> The Lexos repo has a file called `.vscode.json`, which contains a path to a Windows Python exectuable in your virtual environment.
 If you are on Windows, you need to change that path to the appropriate one on your computer.
 If you are on a Mac, you will need to do the same, but you will need to provide a valid posix (Mac or Linux) path to Python (which will be a `.bin` file) in the `bin` folder of your virtual environment.
 Once you have done this, your Jupyter notebooks should work correctly in VS Code from anywhere within the project folder.

 ---